 See.
-It’s just weird, and a tad rude and in actual fact it’s none of your business.
+It’s just weird, and a tad rude and in actual fact, it’s none of your business.
 If I want to talk about my sperm in Waitrose I will.
 But most of the time, I probably won’t for fear of being asked to leave.

 It doesn’t end there though, people feel like they can ask two guys some of the most bizarre and quite frankly insulting questions when it comes to being new Dads, especially via Surrogacy.
-We’re no longer offended by it because most of questions are just down to people being poorly educated about Surrogacy in the UK, and if truth be known, that’s partly why we’re doing what we’re doing.
+We’re no longer offended by it because most of the questions are just down to people being poorly educated about Surrogacy in the UK, and if truth be known, that’s partly why we’re doing what we’re doing.

 Asking ‘Who’s the Daddy’ or ‘Who’s sperm did you use!?’
 Are possibly the most common questions we get asked by strangers within the first 30 mins of meeting them.
 Let’s go back to Jane and John, and just clarify her recent announcement.

 …’so is it John’s sperm Jane?’
 Asked as if he’s completely invisible!